dpc10ster/RJafrocBook/docs/09B-DBM-Analysis-SigTesting.md

 (\#eq:estimatingTau)
 \end{equation}

-*The basic assumption of the DBM model, TBA \@ref(eq:pseudoValPrime), is that the pseudovalues can be regarded as independent and identically distributed observations.
-That being the case, the pseudovalues can be analyzed by standard ANOVA techniques.*
+*The basic assumption of the DBM model is that the pseudovalues can be regarded as independent and identically distributed observations.
+That being the case, the pseudovalues can be analyzed by standard ANOVA techniques.* Since pseduovalues are computed from a common dataset, this assumption is, non-intuitive.
+However, for the special case of Wilcoxon figure of merit, it is justified.

 ### Explanation of terms in the model
-The right hand side of TBA \@ref(eq:pseudoValPrime) consists of one fixed and 7 random effects.
+The right hand side of Eqn. \@ref(eq:pseudoValPrime) consists of one fixed and 7 random effects.
 The current analysis assumes readers and cases as random factors (RRRC), so by definition $R_j$ and $C_k$ are random effects, and moreover, any term that includes a random factor is a random effect; for example, $(\tau R)_{ij}$ is a random effect because it includes the $R$ factor.
 Here is a list of the random terms:

 \begin{equation}
 R_j, C_k, (\tau R)_{ij}, (\tau C)_{ik}, (RC)_{jk},  (\tau RC)_{ijk},  \epsilon_{ijk}
-(\#eq:termsInDbmModel)
+(\#eq:DBMRandomTerms)
 \end{equation}